aseprite/api/api/layer.md

 local isRef = layer.isReference
 ```

-Returns true if the layer is a reference layer.
-You cannot change the
+Gets whether or not the layer is a reference layer.
+You cannot change
-value of this property.
+the value of this property.

 ## Layer.cels

-Returns the collection of [cels](cel.md#cel) of this layer.
-Empty if the
+Gets a `table` of [cels](cel.md#cel) in the layer.
+If the layer is
-layer is a group.
+a [group](#layerisgroup), this property will return a table of zero length.

 See also the [Layer:cel()](#layercel) function.